danielwanja/talks/README.md

 # Daniel Wanja's Talks

-A bunch of my talks on Ruby on Rails and related matters.
+A bunch of my talks on Ruby on Rails, Flex and related matters.

-## In progress

-### Flex Mobile SDK
+### iPadAppsWithFlex

-This is a talk I will give at a customer site and at a local user group that shows how easy it is to build Flex mobile apps.

-## Talks
+I gave this talk at the Denver 360Flex 2012 Conference on 'Building iPad Apps with Flex'.
+You can find a record of the talk on my blog at http://n-so.com/blog/2012/04/18/screencast-building-ipad-apps-with-flex

 ### Flex with Ruby on Rails

-I will gabe this talk at the AdobeMax 360 Unconference on Wednesday October 5th 2011.
-For more information see http://www.360flex.com/about/360max/.
-This talk was originally scheduled for the Flex track at Adobe Max, but was then "promoted" to the 360Flex unconference as the topic is more specialized https://max.adobe.com/schedule/by-session/flex-ruby-on-rails-and-the-cloud/S3441.
+I gave this talk at the AdobeMax 360 Unconference on Wednesday October 5th 2011.
+This talk was originally scheduled for the Flex track at Adobe Max, but was then "promoted" to the 360Flex unconference as the topic was too specialized.

 You can find a recording of a preview I gave of this talk at http://n-so.com/screencasts.html, see screencast #9 Flex With Ruby on Rails talk - An AdobeMax preview